China–France relations: Education

-Shekou International School in Shenzhen has a section for primary school students using the French system.
+Shekou International School in Shenzhen formerly was AEFE-partnered, with a section for primary school students using the French system.

 There is also a French international school in Hong Kong: French International School of Hong Kong.

 There is also a bilingual Chinese-French school aimed at Chinese children, École expérimentale franco-chinoise de Pékin (北京中法实验学校), which is converted from the former Wenquan No. 2 Middle School, in Haidian District, Beijing.